banobepascal/La-Imperial/README.md

 # La-Imperial
-This is a static Hotel site developed using HTML, CSS, Boostrap Javascript and JQuery
+This is a static shopping site for electronics developed using HTML, CSS, Boostrap Javascript and JQuery